splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/_index.md

 Until this point, we have not touched or changed our code, yet we did receive Trace & Profiling/DB Query performance information.
 If we want to get more out of our Java application, we can introduce a small change to our application log setup.

-This change will configure the Spring PetClinic application to use an Otel-based format to write logs, This will allow the (Auto)-instrumentation to add Otel relevant information into the logs.
+This change will configure the Spring PetClinic application to use an OpenTelemetry-based format to write logs, This will allow the Auto-Instrumentation to add OpenTelemetry relevant information into the logs.

-The Splunk Log Observer component is used to view the logs and with this information can automatically relate log information with APM Services and Traces.
+The **Splunk Log Observer** component is used to view the logs and with this information can automatically relate log information with APM Services and Traces.
 This feature called **Related Content** will also work with Infrastructure.

 Let's grab the actual code for the application now.

 ## 2. Downloading the Spring Microservices PetClinic Application

-For this exercise, we will use the Spring microservices PetClinic application.
-This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a version with actual microservices.

 First, clone the PetClinic GitHub repository, as we will need this later in the workshop to compile, build, package and containerize the application: